mukhtar-github/beginners-guide-to-react/README.md

     <div /*Now we're in JSX land, and we have prop syntax here*/>
       {/*Between opening and closing of this div tag, we have children syntax*/}
       {/*Once we do an opening curly brace, we're now in JavaScript land again*/}
+      {/*This is a limited JavaScript land because we can only do expressions.
+We're not allowed to do things like for loops, if statements, or any of that*/}
+      {/*A string like this or a ternary like this, those are expressions, and those are allowed within the curly braces.*/}
       {`The text "${text}" has `}
       {text.length ? <strong>{text.length}</strong> : 'No'}
       {' characters'}